-Kirigami 6-Sided Snowflake Folding Pattern Crafts for Children
+Kirigami 6-Sided Snowflake Folding Pattern Crafts

 These six sided patterns can help children produce realistic looking snowflakes as well as whimsical and decorative ornaments.
 Most of the patterns are fairly easy but there are some that probably require x-acto knives or other fine cutting tools as they are impossible to cut out with scissors.